Five of Our Favourite Soccer-Inspired Sneakers

 adidas Nemeziz Tango

 If Fieg involvement is the yardstick to measure a shoe’s successful field-to-fashion migration, then the Nemeziz Tango also makes the cut.
 The Kith creative director was on a bit of a pink kick it seems, washing two Nemeziz in the same blush tones as the ACE 16+.
 It may not be equipped to manoeuvre around the field, but its Torsion Tape upper will still hold up under training conditions, making it one good-looking all-rounder.

 Nike Footscape Magista

-The Three Stripes aren’t the only ones giving their performance gear a lifestyle-tinged makeover; the Swoosh have done their fair share as well.
+The Three Stripes aren’t the only ones giving their performance gear a lifestyle-tinged makeover; Nike have done their fair share as well.
 The Footscape Magista is a prime example.
 Taking the Flyknit Magista, Nike fine-tuned the upper for the streets, removing the weatherproofing, adding a leather heel cap, and swapping out the spikes for the Footscape’s segmented sole.
 With sock-like comfort above and a flexible footbed below, it’s the best of both worlds.

 Neymar Jr x Air Jordan 5